 Our energetic seasonal instructors come from all over the country to lead our expeditions.
 All are highly-trained in outdoor education and the unique needs of diverse adolescents.
-Each facilitator has an average of seven years of outdoor education experience.
-All our staff are Wilderness First Aid trained, and there is always at least one Wilderness First Responder certified instructor on each course.
+Each facilitator has an average of seven years of outdoor education experience and is Wilderness First Aid trained, with at least one Wilderness First Responder certified instructor on each course.
 A significant portion of instructor training is dedicated to GirlVentures’ unique leadership, social-emotional learning, and inclusion curriculum.

 Grace has been working with GirlVentures since 2014.
 In addition to working for GirlVentures' she also instructs for NOLS and Balanced Rock.
 Grace's mission is to share her outdoor knowledge, skills and resources with folks from communities that have been underrepresented in the mainstream outdoor narrative.
 When she isn't playing in the dirt, she can be found on her bike, binge reading books or hosting parties.